smruthi49/Weight-Optimization-using-Evolutionary-Algorithms/README.md

 The neural network used in this repository has the following architecture:

-    Input layer: 12 neurons (for 12 inputs)
+    Input layer: 12 neurons (for 12 features)
     Hidden layer: 10 neurons
     Output layer: 1 neuron